keepeye/cache/README.md

 ===============

 1. FileDriver

     This driver is based on the filesystem.It has options below:

         - **dir** where the cache files stored in.
         - **depth** cache dir depth,default 2

 2. Other drivers

-    Just like redis、mysql、sqlite etc will be supported in future.
+    Some other drivers will be supported in future,such as redis、mysql、sqlite etc.

 Tests
 =========